Faculty

 Prospective Students

-I will be accepting students at PhD level interested in applying environmental archaeology, human ecology, and/or stable isotope analysis to research questions within Mesoamerican archaeology.
-Students are also welcome to design studies related to current projects the Tropical Paleoecology and Isotope Geochemistry lab related to questions about environmental change, diet, and commensal relationships between people, plants, and/or other animals in the Maya region.
+Current PhD students working in the lab apply environmental archaeology, human ecology, and/or stable isotope analysis to research questions within Mesoamerican archaeology.
+Students are also welcome to design studies related to ongoing projects in the lab, focusing on questions about environmental change, diet, and commensal relationships between people, plants, and/or other animals in Mesoamerica or elsewhere in the ancient world.

 Courses